-For more detailed information on Senate committees, dive into the Frequently Asked Questions.
+For more detailed information on Senate committees, dive into the Fundamentals of Senate Committees and the Frequently Asked Questions.
 You can also see all the reports conducted by Senate committees since 1961 and read about the rules and procedures of the Senate.

 A committee can study a bill, government spending or an issue related to its mandate, as determined by the Senate.
 A committee’s name shows its broad mandate (e.g. Human Rights, National Finance, Foreign Affairs and International Trade, or Agriculture and Forestry).
 Specific studies undertaken by most committees must be voted on by the Senate, which grants the committee an order of reference to conduct its study.

 Subcommittees may be formed under these committees to study a specific topic (e.g. the Subcommittee on Veterans Affairs, which falls under the Senate Standing Committee on National Security and Defence).

 Special committees are formed for a particular purpose and disband after issuing their final reports (e.g. the Special Committee on the Charitable Sector, which existed during the 42nd Parliament).

 Joint committees include senators and members of Parliament (e.g. the Standing Joint Committee on the Library of Parliament).

 A full list of current committees, their members and studies can be found on the Senate of Canada’s website.

 What are committee reports and when are they produced?